Dick Tufeld

 Richard Norton Tufeld (December 11, 1926 – January 22, 2012) was an American actor, announcer, narrator, and voice actor from the late 1940s until the early 21st century.
 He worked constantly and continuously throughout this lengthy career and was one of the busiest announcers in television history.
-He was a well-known and well respected presence on television as an announcer on countless television shows, award shows, network promos, radio and movie promos but his most famous and beloved role was as the voice of the Robot in the television series Lost in Space and in the Lost in Space movie.
+He was a well-known and well respected presence on television as an announcer on countless television shows, award shows, network promos, radio and movie promos but his most famous role was as the voice of the Robot in the 1960s television series Lost in Space and in the Lost in Space movie.

 Early life

 Born in Los Angeles, California, to a Russian father and a Canadian mother, he spent his childhood in Pasadena, California.
 Tufeld attended the Northwestern University School of Communication, then known as the university's School of Speech.
 In 1945, he obtained a job as an engineer at KLAC, a radio station in Los Angeles.